 Management is a skill that can always be improved.
-Reading up on new strategies will make you stronger at delegating, problem-solving and organizing.
-Being open to new concepts is a great way to demonstrate to your team how you are willing to work together to build something amazing.
+Reading up on new strategies will make you stronger at delegating, problem-solving, and organizing.
+Being open to new concepts is a great way to demonstrate to your team how you are willing to work together.
 What does it take to be the most effective manager you can be?
 Of course, it takes excellent communication skills as well as an understanding of business concepts.
-But it also takes understanding how people and teams work, how to value and appropriate your time and how to prioritize in a way that will allow you and your organization to succeed.
+But it also takes understanding how people and teams work, how to value and appropriate your time, and how to prioritize in a way that will allow you and your organization to succeed.

-Best for Understanding Your Baggage: Don’t Bring It To Work
+Best on Workplace Behavior: Don’t Bring It To Work

 Every office has its cast of characters—but do you ever stop and think about how those characters came to be?
-In this fascinating book, Dr. Sylvia Lafair explains the most common office personalities — from the Super Achiever and the Pleaser to the Drama Queen and the Avoider — and describes how these people came to be the way they are.
-Not only that but if you or your employees are suffering from any of the archetypes, Lafair’s advice can help you break out of the unhealthy mindspace and become your best work self.
-You’ll learn how to carefully observe your behavior to discover patterns, probe deeper into your past and positively transform your work self.
-The book also includes helpful workbook exercises to help you put your learnings into practice.
+In "Don't Bring It to Work: Breaking the Family Patterns That Limit Success," Dr. Sylvia Lafair explains the most common office personalities (from the Super Achiever and the Pleaser to the Drama Queen and the Avoider) and describes how these people came to be the way they are.
+Additionally, if you or your employees are suffering from any of the archetypes, Lafair’s advice can help you break out of the unhealthy mind space and become your best self.
+You’ll learn how to carefully observe your behavior to discover patterns, probe deeper into your past, and positively transform your work self.
+The management book also includes helpful workbook exercises to put your learnings into practice.

 Netflix has a robust set of counterintuitive policies that guide their hiring practices, and they are valuable tools for any team building, no matter what industry.
-The former chief talent officer at Netflix, Patty McCord, has delivered this incisive volume to help you understand those practices—and how to make them work for you.
+The former chief talent officer at Netflix, Patty McCord, wrote "Powerful: Building a Culture of Freedom and Responsibility" to help you understand those practices—and how to make them work for you.
 Most companies, she says, have it all wrong: they should be radically honest and get rid of people who aren’t a good fit, for the good of both them and the company.
 Rather than rewarding doing your job, you should give employees fulfilling work that they’ll want to do in the first place.
-But our favorite part of this book is her rule about hiring: “no brilliant jerks” allowed.
+But our favorite part of this management book is her rule about hiring: “no brilliant jerks” allowed.